Search, Ricky Truth. The Algolia API

 Mon, Jul 11 2016

 As part of an ongoing Holistic self-promotion, I had a chance to integrate the Algolia search engine into my website.
 "Search, Ricky Truth" is the call to action for a campaign of print and e-mail outreach pieces combined with an SEO effort I am currently working on.
 In addition to the campaign, I thought a site search engine and search navigation on the site would tie the _idea together.

 I researched several possibilities Google Custom Search Engine, Elasticsearch, Solr, and Algolia.
-Google Custom Search has no free version and the UI/UX for the service (and the majority of google's projects) is incredibly unintuitive and frustrating.
-I've had some previous experience with Solar the installation process and setup are too time-consuming for this project and it's indexing and crawling can be very resource intensive.
-That left Elasticsearch and Algolia I choose Algolia because I liked the format of the documentation much better and the Github single sign on made signing up for the service a single click.
+Google Custom Search has no free version and the UI/UX for the service (and the majority of Google's projects) is incredibly unintuitive and frustrating.
+I've had some previous experience with Solar the installation process and setup are too time-consuming for this project and its indexing and crawling can be very resource intensive.
+That left Elasticsearch and Algolia I choose Algolia because I liked the format of the documentation much better and the Github single sign-on made signing up for the service a single click.
 Easy.

 I experienced a small speedbump in the learning curve when I started working with ranking and display.
 For some reason when I wanted to filter the search with "facetFilters" no results would return until I added an arbitrary value to the "Attributes to highlight" section of settings, weird.
-The only other negative experience I had with the API was that it requires add, edit, and delete API calls to originate from HTTPS.
+The only other negative experience I had with the API was that it requires to add, edit, and delete API calls to originate from HTTPS.
 That meant I had to install an SSL certificate on my local server just to test out those calls.
 That nearly made me ditch the service; that's incredibly un-userfriendly for someone researching a service.
 I went through the extra effort and installed a local SSL, but it left a bad taste in my mouth.

 That being said Algolia is still excellent service and one I would recommend.